mondora/asteroid/README.md

 ##Why

-Meteor to be an awesome platform, but its canonical front-end is not very flexible.
+Meteor is an awesome platform, but its canonical front-end is not very flexible.
 Asteroid gives the possibility to connect to a Meteor backend with any JS app.